eeue56/the-elm-report/README.md

 Signal.map : (a -> b) -> Signal a -> Signal b
 ```

-Signal.map applies functions to data contained within a Signal.
+`Signal.map` applies functions to data contained within a `Signal`.

 --